Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Security Evaluation and Measurement

-We analyze results by grouping attack vectors according to their dominant barriers and observed success rates.
-Barriers are defined by the number of sequential steps, context switches across applications, and whether protection circumvention is required (e.g., OS warnings, permission dialogs), as summarized in Table~\ref{attackvector}.
-This perspective reveals why some vectors succeed almost universally, while others fail due to longer workflows or system defenses.
-Overall, low-barrier vectors (\blackcircle{$V_{1}$}, \blackcircle{$V_{2}$}, \blackcircle{$V_{3}$}) achieve the highest average success ($\bar{N}=9.79$, $\bar{A}=8.21$, $\bar{E}=6.38$), OS-protected vectors (\blackcircle{$V_{4}$}, \blackcircle{$V_{5}$}) perform moderately well ($\bar{N}=8.94$, $\bar{A}=4.31$, $\bar{E}=2.56$), while the longest cross-app workflows (\blackcircle{$V_{6}$}, \blackcircle{$V_{7}$}, \blackcircle{$V_{8}$}; 6–8 steps and 2–3 context switches) yield the lowest execution success ($\bar{N}=5.71$, $\bar{A}=2.29$, $\bar{E}=1.04$).
+Table~\ref{tab:main} presents results across the eight mobile LLM agents.
+Each cell reports benign task success ($S$) and adversarial outcomes decomposed into \texttt{Notice} ($N$), \texttt{Attempt} ($A$), and \texttt{Execute} ($E$).
+Benign success reflects an agent's ability to complete the intended workflow, while adversarial outcomes show whether injected third-party content is observed, pursued, and ultimately executed.
+We group attack workflows by their dominant execution barriers: sequence length, number of context switches, and whether the workflow requires protection circumvention, such as OS warnings, permission dialogs, or other safeguards.
+These complexity metrics are summarized in Table~\ref{tab:attack_vectors}.
+This grouping explains why some vectors succeed almost universally, while others fail due to long action chains, cross-app coordination, or system-level friction.
+Overall, low-barrier vectors (\blackcircle{$V_{1}$}, \blackcircle{$V_{2}$}, \blackcircle{$V_{3}$}) achieve the highest average success ($\bar{N}=9.38$, $\bar{A}=7.00$, $\bar{E}=5.54$).
+OS-protected vectors (\blackcircle{$V_{4}$}, \blackcircle{$V_{5}$}) remain moderately effective despite warnings and dialogs ($\bar{N}=9.25$, $\bar{A}=4.25$, $\bar{E}=2.56$).
+The longest cross-app workflows (\blackcircle{$V_{6}$}, \blackcircle{$V_{7}$}, \blackcircle{$V_{8}$}), which require 6--8 steps and 2--3 context switches, achieve the lowest execution success ($\bar{N}=8.21$, $\bar{A}=2.42$, $\bar{E}=1.04$).